WildGums/WildGums.OpenSource/src/orc.controls/logviewer.md

 Property name|Description
 -|-
-LogFilter|Used for filtering the log records with a search term ShowDebug|Show debug log records if true
-ShowInfo|Show info log records if true ShowWarning|Show warning log records if true ShowError|Show error log records if true
+IgnoreCatelLogging|Gets or sets whether catel logging is turned on.
+Disabling catel logging improve performance.
+LogFilter|Gets or sets search term for filtering log records.
+LogListenerType|Gets or sets log listener type.
+ShowDebug|Gets or sets whether debug log records are visible.
+ShowInfo|Gets or sets whether  info log records are visible.
+ShowWarning|Gets or sets whether  warning log records are visible.
+ShowError|Gets or sets whether error log records are visible.
+SupportCommandManager|Gets or sets whether control supports command manager.
+This is required to support application-wide commands on the log viewer control, somehow the RichTextBox does not fire KeyDown events for combinations of keys (CTRL + [Key]).
+TypeFilter|Gets or sets typename for filtering long records.

 **Visualisation**

 Property name|Description
 -|-
-EnableTimestamp|Show timestamp for each log record if true EnableTextColoring|Show colors for each log record depending on its log level EnableIcons|Show the icon associated with each log record.
-The icon will change depending on the log level
+EnableIcons|Gets or sets whether the icon associated with each log record is visible.
+The icon will change depending on the log level.
+EnableTimestamp|Gets or sets whether timestamp for each log record is visible.
+EnableTextColoring|Gets or sets whether colors for each log record depending on its log level is visible.
+EnableThreadId|Gets or sets whether thread id for each log record is visible.

 ## Events

 Event name|Description
 -|-
-LogEntryDoubleClick|Allow you to subscribe to a user double clicking on a record
+LogEntryDoubleClick|Occurs when user double click on a log record.

 ## Methods

 Method name|Description
 -|-
+Clear|Clear all log entries.
+CopyToClipboard|Copy log entries to clipboard.

 ## How to use